Lakers vs. Warriors: Betting Trends, Record ATS, Home/Road Splits

 Lakers Betting Records & Stats

-- In 50 games this season, Los Angeles and its opponents have scored more than 228.5 combined points.
+- In 50 games this season, Los Angeles and its opponents have gone over 228.5 combined points.

-- The average point total in Los Angeles' contests this year is 233.8, 5.3 more than this matchup's over/under.
+- Los Angeles' matchups this year have an average point total of 233.8, 5.3 more points than this game's over/under.

-- So far this season, the Lakers have compiled a 41-41-0 record against the spread.

-- Los Angeles has won 20, or 64.5%, of the 31 games it has played as the favorite this season.
+- This season, Los Angeles has won 20 out of the 31 games, or 64.5%, in which it has been favored.

 Warriors Betting Records & Stats

-- Golden State has combined with its opponent to score more than 228.5 points in 59 of 82 games this season.
+- Golden State has played 59 games this season that ended with a combined score above 228.5 points.

-- The average over/under for Golden State's outings this season is 236.1, 7.6 more points than this game's total.
+- Golden State's average game total this season has been 236.1, 7.6 more points than this matchup's over/under.

+- So far this year, Golden State has put together a 39-43-0 record against the spread.

-- The Warriors have come away with seven wins in the 23 contests they have been listed as the underdogs in this season.
+- The Warriors have been victorious in seven, or 30.4%, of the 23 contests they have been chosen as underdogs in this season.

 Lakers vs Warriors Additional Info